SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 This query consists of 1 phrase.
 The basic structure is *action + resilience/mitigation/plans + disasters*

-Under actions, we considered including the Paris agreement as article 7 is relevant to this target.
+Under *actions*, we considered including the Paris agreement as article 7 is relevant to this target.
 However, most results were not relevant (e.g. results about what would happen to rainfall under the Paris Agreement goal of 1.5...).

-The terms for disasters contain both general terms and specific disaster types.
+The terms for *disasters* contain both general terms and specific disaster types.
 We have used the hazards listed in <a id="disasters">[Murray et al., (2021)](#f5)</a> to make a list of disasters based on their classification of hazards into hydrological/meteorological, geohazards, environmental, chemical, biological, technological, and societal.
 We have included the hydrological and geohazards under "natural" disasters.

 ```py
 TS=